Chapter 4:

 “I’ll live.
 Don’t worry about me.
 But you…?”
 He scanned Rei, concern in his eyes.

 “I’m fine!
-Not hurt at all,” Rei said, rubbing his eyes.
+Not hurt at all,” Rei said, rubbing his eyes, a faint smile tugged at his lips.

 Enshin’s eyes narrowed, a flash of irritation crossed his face.